kitab-project-org/kitab-project-org.github.io/_posts/2021-10-05-Dispatches-from-al-Tabari-1--Al-Tabari’s.md

   -
 tags:

-sidebar:
+glossary:
-  - title: "Glossary"
+  - term: "**mARkdown:**"
-  - text: "**mARkdown:** The annotation system used on OpenITI texts, see the documentation for more details.<br><br>"
+    def: "The annotation system used on OpenITI texts, see the documentation for more details."
 image: "/images/blogs/2021-10-05/sarah_savant_masoumeh_seydi1/media/image1.png"
 ---